sainath1218/Stat184final/README.md

 - "Top 50 Fast-Food Chains in USA.csv" - The sales data.
 - "Guidelines.pdf.pdf" - The completed project checklist.

+We made a conclusion that the more number of joints the lower the average calorie value was.
+We also found out the nutritional differences between fast food joints.
+We made a conclusion that the more the sales were, the lesser their average calories.

 ## Author
 - Sainath Sunkara